garfix/nli-go/doc/manual/application-developer/config.md

 ### rulebases

 An array of paths to rule base specifications.

 A rule base is a set of Datalog-like inference rules are be used by the system to infer new facts from existing facts, in order to solve a query.

 ### solutions

 An array of paths to solutions.

 A solution is the way the system uses to link a problem to a solution.

 ### generic2ds

 An array of paths to generic-to-domain-specific transformations.

 ### ds2generic

 An array of paths to domain-specific-to-generic transformations.

+### predicates

+The path of a predicates json file, which looks like this:

+    {
+        "has_capital": {"entityTypes": ["country", "city"] }
+    }

+This file contains domain specific predicates, the ones that are used in transformation files.

+Here you can specify the entity types of the arguments.

+These entity types are used for name resolution.
+If a name is used in the sentence, the system uses the entities file to look up the names.
+At the same time it will look at the relations and the predicates file.
+From this it will find out what entity type belongs to the name.
+It will then only look for names that belong to this entity type.

+It is optional to specify the predicates in this file.
+If there is no need to specify the entity types, they may be omitted.